urbit/developers.urbit.org/content/guides/core/app-guide-2/intro.md

 +++

 This series walks through the writing of a full Gall agent, and then the process of integrating it with a React front-end.
-This series follows on from [App School I](/guides/core/app-school/intro).
+This series follows on from [App Guide I](/guides/core/app-guide/intro).
 If you haven't completed that, or otherwise aren't familiar with the basics of writing Gall agents, it's strongly recommended to work through that guide first.